-Join Bryan O'Neil Hughes for an in-depth discussion in this video Camera Raw and Smart Filters, part of Black and White with Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Camera Raw and Smart Filters, part of Lightroom Classic CC and Photoshop: Black and White Photography.

 - Okay, so before we transition over to Photoshop,…I want to talk just a little bit more…about Lightroom as it pertains to Photoshop.…So for my workflow, this is the container…for all of my images, this is where they all live.…And if I want to pass a file over to Photoshop,…I can just hit command E, and it will launch Photoshop,…send the file over, and when I save it,…it'll be saved back to my Lightroom library.…Now having said that, I know a lot of people…use Photoshop independently.…So I'm going to run the Photoshop section…of this from Photoshop itself.…So within Photoshop, I'm just going to…come up here and go File, Open.…

 You could also use bridge.…You can see that I've navigated…to the desktop the exercise files.…And I've got the Photoshop files set here.…Now again, if you don't have the exercise files,…feel free to use your own.…And we're going to start off here…by talking about Camera Raw.…Its very very similar to the Develop Module in Lightroom,…but I want to just explain some of the differences.…And I figure to do that,…

 - Shooting with black and white in mind